 - Set your web browser to private or incognito mode so that pages you visit don’t appear in your history (note: if there is spyware on your phone, browsing is never secure).

 - Create a strong, easy-to-remember passphrase for each of your accounts, containing three or four words, some capital letters and punctuation.
 Try not to use the same password/passphrase for all your accounts.

 - Don’t allow your device to remember passwords/passphrases or sign-in to accounts automatically, and keep log-in details to all of your accounts private and safe.

 - Auto-lock your mobile device with a passcode.

 Smartphones can track and may sometimes share your location without you even knowing it.
 To minimise location sharing we recommend that you:

-- Turn off location services in your mobile device’s settings and know which apps are accessing your location.
+- Check the location services in your mobile device’s settings and know which apps are accessing your location.

 Most sites and apps allow users to limit what others see.
 So regularly check the privacy settings on all your online accounts, especially social media.